 Both are fun, but Santa Fe is more hot weather and hanging out by the pool and Guatape is interesting activities and beatiful views.

 Pablo Escobar Tours

-And finally, the ONE thing I said you should AVOID while in Medellin… Please, don’t patronize the Pablo Escobar tours here.
+And finally, the ONE thing I said you should NOT DO while in Medellin… Please, don’t patronize the Pablo Escobar tours here.

 With the influx of Western tourists who only know Colombia for cocaine and Pablo Escobar, a number of businesses have cropped up catering to these tourists.

 They tend to glorify Pablo and take you to visit things like his grave, the house where he was killed, etc. One tour will take you to visit Pablo’s brother, who was complicit in Pablo’s crimes, so you can have coffee with him and take happy selfies.

 Remember: Pablo Escobar was a terrorist who nearly destroyed Medellin, killing thousands of people in the process, and throwing the reputation of an entire country into the gutter (even until today).

 For most Colombians, Pablo Escobar is akin to Osama bin Laden, someone who has done incalculable damage to the country.
 The only Colombians that idolize Pablo are the poorest and most uneducated among them.

 Pablo is not just some rebel gangster like Al Capone or Michael Corleone.
 We aren’t talking about prohibition era hijinks or Hollywood.